openstack/openstack-manuals/doc/cli-reference/source/glance.rst

 ``--file <FILE>``
   Local file that contains disk image to be uploaded during creation.
-Must be present if images are not passed to the client via stdin.
+Alternatively, the image data can be passed to the client via stdin.

 ``--progress``